-Functional and molecular imaging modalities are state-of-art technologies for in vivo assessment of pathology, and important tools in basic medical research.
-Nuclear medicine can facilitate early diagnosis and evaluation of therapy response.
-Especially, molecular radionuclide therapy allows for quantitative theranostic imaging and dose-effect evaluation.
+Molecular imaging modalities are used for in vivo assessment of pathology, and nuclear medicine tracers can facilitate early diagnosis and evaluation of therapy response.
+Furthermore, molecular radionuclide therapy –using radionuclides with therapeutic instead of diagnostic properties– also allows for targeted treatment.
+By introducing quantitative theragnostic imaging, followed by dosimetric calculations and dose-effect evaluations, the vast potential for optimizing these treatments can be explored.

 The group focuses on